 Replacement of grooming fleet to Pisten Bully brand saving approximately 30% of fuel due to increased fuel efficiency.

 Our towel and sheet program saves approximately 25,000 gallons of water a year by only washing the sheets and towels when requested by guests staying for more than one night.
-We’ve replaced the typical bars of soap and tiny shampoo bottles with an in-shower shampoo and shower gel dispenser, avoids waste going to land fills.
 We have eliminated the use of toxic cleaning agents and now only use green, biodegradable solvents and cleaners.

 Installation of Ozone Water Treatment System for Laundry Center